• Heart

 A major clinical trial has shown that pushing LDL even lower can reduce the risk of heart attacks and strokes in a big way.
 This shift is changing how experts think about cholesterol and how aggressively it should be treated.

-What the Ez-PAVE Trial Actually Found?
+What the Ez-PAVE Trial Found

 Mehmet / Pexels / The Ez-PAVE trial looked at whether lowering LDL cholesterol beyond current targets would make a real difference for patients with heart disease.